zeek/zeek-docs/scripts/base/protocols/http/utils.zeek.rst

    by "=", this function can be used to parse out all of the key names.

-   :data: The raw data, such as a URL or cookie value.
+   :param data: The raw data, such as a URL or cookie value.

-   :kv_splitter: A regular expression representing the separator between
+   :param kv_splitter: A regular expression representing the separator between
                 key-value pairs.